 All historic photographic formats are represented in the Society’s holdings: daguerreotypes, ambrotypes, tintypes, lantern slides, stereopticon views, cyanotypes, albumen prints, and paper prints produced through a variety of printing techniques.
 The Society also holds thousands of negatives, both glass and film, many of which have never been printed.

 The Society’s reputation as a repository for historic images has compelled many individuals to donate or bequeath substantial collections over the years.
 These special collections include:

 Joshua Appleby Williams

 The Charles Follen McKim Portfolio

 The Newport Daily News Collection

 The Newport Daily News glass plates collection is comprised of nearly 20,000 images of Newport activities, structures, and individuals from the turn of the century to the 1940s.
 In 1998, it was augmented by the gift of Newport Daily News photo tiles, bringing the collection up to the late 1980s.
 Typically, of the many exposures made at an event, only one or two were actually published.
 The Society’s holdings include those that were published, and many more that never appeared in the newspaper.
 From the historian’s perspective, it is often the latter that carries important information.
-The library’s collection of the Daily News on microfilm helps to identify and interpret many of these extraordinary images.
 Subjects include: